beetbox/beets/docs/plugins/export.rst

 - **sort_keys**: Sorts the keys in JSON dictionaries.

+- **delimiter**: Used as the separating character between fields.
+The default value is a comma (,).

+- **dialect**: A dialect, in the context of reading and writing CSVs, is a construct that allows you to create, store, and re-use various formatting parameters for your data.

+- **encoding**: Use encoding="unicode" to generate a Unicode string (otherwise, a bytestring is generated).

+- **xml_declaration**: Controls if an XML declaration should be added to the file.
+Use False for never, True for always, None for only if not US-ASCII or UTF-8 or Unicode (default is None).

+- **method**: Can be either "xml", "html" or "text" (default is "xml")

+- **short_empty_elements**: Controls the formatting of elements that contain no content.
+If True (the default), they are emitted as a single self-closed tag, otherwise they are emitted as a pair of start/end tags.

 These options match the options from the `Python json module`_.

 .. _Python json module: https://docs.python.org/2/library/json.html#basic-usage